clancygeodata/clancygeodata/README.md

 ## Clancy Oliver
 I am a student at the [University of Tennessee, Knoxville](https://utk.edu/).
-I am interested in geography and geospatial science.
+I am interested in geospatial science & geography.

 <!--
 **clancygeodata/clancygeodata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.